 Kosova e Re lignite power plant, Kosovo

-Kosovo currently wastes much of the electricity it produces in its two highly polluting lignite plants: In 2016, nearly 30 percent was lost from the distribution system through technical losses and non-payment (around half each), and much more is wasted through lack of energy efficiency measures.
-Yet the Kosovo government, heavily backed by the US government and World Bank, plans to build a new 500 MW lignite plant, Kosova e Re or New Kosovo.
+Kosovo currently wastes much of the electricity it produces in its two highly polluting lignite plants: In 2018, nearly 28 percent was lost from the distribution system through technical losses and non-payment (around half each), and much more is wasted through lack of energy efficiency measures.
+Yet the Kosovo government plans to build a new 500 MW lignite plant (around 450 MW net), Kosova e Re or New Kosovo.

 We closely follow international public finance and bring critical updates from the ground.

-Plans to build a new coal plant close to capital Pristina have been around for over a decade, starting out as a planned 2000 MW unit that would turn the country into the leading energy exporter for the Balkans.
+Plans to build a new coal plant close to the capital, Prishtina, have been around for over a decade, starting out as a planned 2000 MW facility that would turn the country into the leading energy exporter for the Balkans.
 Yet, lack of investors, lack of demand, and resistance to a massive lignite project have gradually diminished ambitions.

-Today, Kosova e Re is planned to have a capacity of 500 MW (around 450 MW net) and in December 2017, the Kosovo government signed a series of commercial contracts with UK-registered ContourGlobal for a 20-year concession to build and operate a plant with a net capacity of around 450 MW.
+In December 2017, the Kosovo government signed a series of contracts with UK-registered ContourGlobal for a 20-year concession to build and operate a plant with a net capacity of around 450 MW.

-The Kosovo government has consistently claimed that the project would not burden the state budget because it would be financed via the private concessionaire.
-But ContourGlobal is not a charitable organisation, it is a profit-making company, and so someone is going to have to pay.
+The Kosovo government has consistently claimed that the project would not burden the State budget because it would be financed via the private concessionaire.
+But ContourGlobal is not a charitable organisation, it is a profit-making company, so someone would have to pay.

-As if that is not bad enough, EUR 80/MWh does not cover the whole cost of the project, so the government has also obliged itself to pay ContourGlobal an availability fee, just for having the plant in an operational state.
+EUR 80/MWh does not even cover the whole cost of the project, so the Government has also committed to pay ContourGlobal an availability fee, just for having the plant in an operational state.

 Sound familiar?
-This is the same mechanism used for public-private partnership projects in non-profitable sectors such as hospitals and schools that has been widely criticised for their poor value for money.
-Quite how the Government can claim that the project will not burden the state budget is unclear, as there is no way that the Kosovar public can pay EUR 80/MWh plus an unspecified amount for the availability fee.
+This is the same mechanism used for public-private partnership projects in non-profit sectors such as hospitals and schools that has been widely criticised for poor value for money.
+Quite how the Government can claim that the project will not burden the state budget is unclear, as there is no way that the Kosovar public can pay EUR 80/MWh plus an unspecified availability fee.

 Concerns about costs have been heightened by the Kosova e Re project only receiving a single bid, which meant there was never any real chance of getting good value for money.
 The government has been congratulating itself for securing a reduction of the internal rate of return from 27 percent to 18.5 percent, but this is still very high indeed.